lykos98/dadaC/README.md

 pip install git+https://github.com/lykos98/dadaC
 ```

+If you want to use it on windows use it under WLS

 ## Compiling

 dadac comes with a make file which compiles the executable `driver` and the shared library `bin/libdadac.so` from which ADP methods can be linked to.